StefanIvemo/stefanivemo.github.io/about.md

 permalink: /about/
 ---

-My name is Stefan Ivemo and this is my cloud blog!
+Hi!
+I'm Stefan Ivemo and this is my cloud blog!
 Here you will find a mixture of things related to Microsoft Azure, Microsoft 365 and AWS.
 It can be anything from deployment guides, scripting to thoughts and opinions.
 Welcome!

 ### Certifications